 At the conclusion of his term as Governor of Virginia, George Allen viewed with satisfaction the monumental reforms his administration achieved that made Virginia a national model in economic development, public safety, education accountability, and welfare reform.
 The Washington Post called Allen “one of the most influential governors in recent Virginia history”.
 The Richmond Times-Dispatch recently praised Allen’s campaign “among the most policy-driven campaigns in gubernatorial history.”

-His administration recruited over $13 billion in new investments and created more than 300,000 net new private sector jobs.
-When Allen was sworn in as Governor in 1994, coal and cigarettes were Virginia’s top exports; after four years of Allen’s tireless dedication to economic-development, semi-conductors became Virginia’s top export, leading U.S. News and World Report to dub Virginia the “Silicon Dominion”.
+Allen’s administration recruited over $13 billion in new investments and created more than 300,000 net new private sector jobs.
+When Allen was sworn in as Governor in 1994, coal and cigarettes were Virginia’s top exports; after four years of Allen’s tireless dedication to economic-development, semiconductor chips became Virginia’s top export, leading U.S. News and World Report to dub Virginia the “Silicon Dominion”.

-Elected to the U.S. Senate in 2000, Allen advocated for policies to make America a leader in innovation and technology.
+*Elected to the U.S. Senate in 2000, Senator Allen advocated for policies to make America a leader in innovation and technology.
 He was Chairman of the Senate High Tech Task Force and created the Competitiveness Caucus.
 Allen founded the Nanotechnology Caucus with Senator Ron Wyden (D-OR), with whom he also co-sponsored the 21st Century Nanotechnology Research & Development Act in 2003 and the Internet Tax Freedom Act in 2004.
-Allen Sponsored the Minority Serving Institution Digital And Wireless Technology Opportunity Act Of 2005 and introduced a $1,000 per-child Education Opportunity Tax Credit in 2001, a modified version of which was passed later that year.
+Sen. Allen Sponsored the Minority Serving Institution Digital And Wireless Technology Opportunity Act Of 2005 to support HBCU, HSI and Tribal colleges.
+Fulfilling a key campaign promise, Sen. Allen introduced a $1,000 per-child Education Opportunity Tax Credit in 2001, a modified version of which was passed later that year.

 Allen was a member of the following committees: Energy and Natural Resources; Commerce, Science and Transportation; Foreign Relations (Chairman of the European Affairs Subcommittee); and Small Business and Entrepreneurship.
 Allen served in Senate Republican Leadership as Chairman of the National Republican Senatorial Committee for the 2004 election cycle.